Introduction To ESG Metrics and Analysis

 On the other hand, quantitative ESG metrics are numerical values that provide information about percentages, quantities, and distances.
 And unlike financial metrics that only come in dollars, these metrics come in multiple measurement units.
 Since they are numerical values, quantitative metrics are easier to compute and analyze.
 Those can be easily compared between companies or over time.

-Typically, companies use both qualitative and quantitative ESG metrics to help stakeholders and investors to understand the actions and intentions of the company.
+Typically, companies use both qualitative and quantitative metrics to help stakeholders and investors to understand the actions and intentions of the company.

-7 Key ESG Metrics You Should Track in Your Business
+7 Key ESG Metrics to Track

 Now more than ever, investors are carrying out socially responsible investing.
 This is an approach toward sustainable investing that keenly evaluates environmental, social, and governance aspects, providing useful information on the impact of the investment in the company.

 Therefore, if you intend to increase your company’s viability and attract more investors, you need to provide updated ESG reports.
-However, since there are so many different ESG metrics to analyze, it can be quite challenging to know where to start or where to improve.
+However, since there are so many different metrics to analyze, it can be quite challenging to know where to start or where to improve.

 1. Diverse Board of Directors